akka/alpakka-kafka/docs/src/main/paradox/testing.md

 Java JUnit 5
 : @@snip [snip](/tests/src/test/java/docs/javadsl/ProducerExampleTest.java) { #testkit }

-The JUnit test base classes run the [`assertAllStagesStopped`](https://doc.akka.io/api/akka/current/akka/stream/testkit/javadsl/StreamTestKit$.html#assertAllStagesStopped) check from Akka Stream testkit to ensure all stages are shut down properly within each test.
+The JUnit test base classes run the @javadoc[assertAllStagesStopped](akka.stream.testkit.javadsl.StreamTestKit#assertAllStagesStopped(akka.stream.Materializer)) check from Akka Stream testkit to ensure all stages are shut down properly within each test.
 This may interfere with the `stop-timeout` which delays shutdown for Alpakka Kafka consumers.
 You might need to configure a shorter timeout in your `application.conf` for tests.

 ### Testing with Avro and Schema Registry from Scala code

-The `KafkaSpec` class offers access to
+The @scaladoc[KafkaSpec](akka.kafka.testkit.scaladsl.KafkaSpec) class offers access to

 * preconfigured consumer settings (`consumerDefaults: ConsumerSettings[String, String]`),
 * preconfigured producer settings (`producerDefaults: ProducerSettings[String, String]`),